Fuel Ventures Scale-up EIS Fund

 Admedo was a technology company seeking to provide marketers, agencies, and publishers with greater transparency and control over programmatic advertising.
 Fuel Ventures invested £550,000 in December 2017.
 Fuel believes both the technology and the founder were impressive, but the route to market proved more difficult than expected.
 As a result, Admedo went into administration in June 2020 due to cash flow issues.
 Fuel Ventures backed the same founder in his subsequent venture, The Moot Group.

-Of these, three investments have experienced an unrealised uplift in value of over 10 times, eight of more than five times, and seven of more than three times.
+Of these investments, five have experienced an unrealised uplift in value of 10x or greater, seven of more than 5x, and five of more than 3x.
 One company has since failed, and one is valued below cost.

 Risks – important

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.